Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Generate a new AWS Key Management Service (AWS KMS) customer managed key.
 Import the new key material.
 Create a new DynamoDB table, and select the new key as the encryption key.
 Disable the KMS key after table creation.
 Import the data into DynamoDB.
 - [ ] Generate a new AWS Key Management Service (AWS KMS) AWS managed key.
 Import the new key material.
 Grant DynamoDB access to use the key.
 Create a new DynamoDB table, and select the new key as the encryption key.
 Import the data into DynamoDB.
 - [ ] Generate a new AWS Key Management Service (AWS KMS) AWS managed key.
 Import the new key material.
 Use the AWS SDK integration with AWS KMS to encrypt the data locally by using the new KMS key.
 Create a new DynamoDB table, and select the new key as the encryption key.
 Disable the KMS key after table creation.
 Import the data into DynamoDB.

+### A security engineer has noticed that VPC Flow Logs are getting a lot of REJECT traffic originating from a single Amazon EC2 instance in an Auto Scaling group.
+The security engineer is concerned that this EC2 instance may be compromised.
+What immediate action should the security engineer take?

+- [x] Remove the instance from the Auto Scaling group.
+Close the security group with ingress only from a single forensic IP address to perform an analysis.
+- [ ] Remove the instance from the Auto Scaling group.
+Change the network ACL rules to allow traffic only from a single forensic IP address to perform an analysis.
+Add a rule to deny all other traffic.
+- [ ] Remove the instance from the Auto Scaling group.
+Enable Amazon GuardDuty in that AWS account.
+Install the Amazon Inspector agent on the suspicious EC2 instance to perform a scan.
+- [ ] Take a snapshot of the suspicious EC2 instance.
+Create a new EC2 instance from the snapshot in a closed security group with ingress only from a single forensic IP address to perform an analysis.

+### A company is running its workloads in a single AWS Region and uses AWS Organizations.
+A security engineer must implement a solution to prevent users from launching resources in other Regions.
+Which solution will meet these requirements with the LEAST operational overhead?

+- [ ] Create an IAM policy that has an `aws:RequestedRegion` condition that allows actions only in the designated Region.
+Attach the policy to all users.
+- [ ] Create an IAM policy that has an `aws:RequestedRegion` condition that denies actions that are not in the designated Region.
+Attach the policy to the AWS account in AWS Organizations.
+- [ ] Create an IAM policy that has an `aws:RequestedRegion` condition that allows the desired actions.
+Attach the policy only to the users who are in the designated Region.
+- [x] Create an SCP that has an `aws:RequestedRegion` condition that denies actions that are not in the designated Region.
+Attach the SCP to the AWS account in AWS Organizations.